-The Institute now has a worldwide membership of 29,000 in over 80 countries working to ensure the smooth functioning of their organisations.
+The Institute now has a worldwide membership of 29,000 in over 80 countries working to ensure the smooth functioning of their organizations.

-Members are recognized internationally and are entitled to use the designation Chartered Secretary as well as internationally recognized post nominals - ACIS (or ACG) and FCIS (or FCG).
+Members are recognized internationally and are entitled to use the designation Chartered Secretary as well as internationally recognized post-nominals - ACG (or ACIS) and FCG (or FCIS).

-With a network this vast, the ACIS (ACG) and FCIS (FCG) post nominals are your passport to the world and those who possess them can compete with confidence in the global job market.
-Dealing with governance issues in one jurisdiction is challenging - but in a global economy - organizations must understand the laws, procedures and business requirements of many different countries.
+With a network this vast, the ACG (ACIS) and FCG (FCIS) post-nominals are your passport to the world and those who possess them can compete with confidence in the global job market.
+Dealing with governance issues in one jurisdiction is challenging - but in a global economy - organizations must understand the laws, procedures, and business requirements of many different countries.

 What is the Chartered Governance Professional designation?

 In recognition of the increasing importance of governance in public life and the growing global demand for qualified professionals, the International Institute's Royal Charter was amended in May 2018 to provide a new designation, Chartered Governance Professional.

 It is with great pleasure that we confirm that members who have been Chartered Secretaries, Fellows, and Associates, for five years as of July 2018 and who remain in good standing may now use the new designation of Chartered Governance Professional.

 Those who have not yet been members for five years will be eligible to use the new designation on their five-year anniversary or by December 31, 2020, whichever comes first.

 Finalized details for the formatting of the new post-nominals will follow.